gvwilson/sudonomicon/CONTRIBUTING.md

 Why is this material free to read?
 :   Because if we all give a little, we all get a lot.

-## Contributors

--   [*Greg Wilson*][wilson_greg] is a programmer, author, and educator based in Toronto.
-    He was the co-founder and first Executive Director of Software Carpentry and received ACM SIGSOFT's Influential Educator Award in 2020.

-Our thanks to:

-- Stefan Arentz
-- Julia Evans
-- Robert Kern
-- Matt Panaro
-- Jean-Marc Saffroy

 ## Colophon

--   The colors in this theme
-    are lightened versions of those used in [classic Canadian postage stamps][stamps].
-    The art in the title is by [Danielle Navarro][navarro_danielle] and used with her gracious permission.

 -   The CSS files used to style code were obtained from [highlight-css][highlight_css];
     legibility was checked using [WebAIM WAVE][wave].